NethServer/docs/administrator-manual/en/chat.rst

 * Broadcast messages
 * Group chat
 * Offline messages
 * Transfer files over LAN
+* S2S
+* Message archiving

 All system users can access the chat using their own credentials.